 As an IBVM school, we are also represented at the United Nations in New York.
 Sixth Form students made a trip to the UN headquarters in 2016 on the Social Sciences New York and Washington trip.

 Any girl who wishes to join our Sixth Form must satisfy the school’s entry requirements and must be willing to sign the Sixth Form Home School Agreement.
 Our Admissions Policy is published in on our main school website, and in our Sixth Form Prospectus.
-Further information may be obtained by telephoning or writing to the Headteacher’s Personal Assistant, Mrs S. Lloyd.
+Further information may be obtained by telephoning or writing to the Director of 6th Form, Mr R Latham.